tylerwow/mpie-p21-creating-terrain/README.md

 Now your environment is complete, you should explore it using a first-person character.

 You are going to use something called a character controller prefab, to add a first person character to your environment.
 A prefab is a convenient template from which you can create pre-configured game objects.
-A character controller prefab is a prefab that helps you create a game object that contains all of the components needed to let you walk around in a first-person view.
+A character controller prefab is a prefab that helps you create a game object that contains all the components needed to let you walk around in a first-person view.

 There is a first-person controller prefab included in the project for you to use.
 To find it, search for ‘FPSController’ using the search box at the top right of the project window.
 If you’ve typed the correct search term into the box, you should see a blue cube icon with ‘FPSController’ below it.
 Drag this cube icon onto your terrain to create an FPSController game object at a position of your choice.